National

 Friday 22 November 2024

-• Opening plenary address from world renown Italian pioneering oral historian Alessandro Portelli.
+• Keynote address from world renown Italian pioneering oral historian Alessandro Portelli.

-• A varied program of presentations across four parallel strands of thematic sessions.
+• A varied program of presentations across five parallel strands of thematic sessions.

 Saturday 23 November 2024

-• A varied program of presentations across four parallel strands of thematic sessions.
+• A varied program of presentations across five parallel strands of thematic sessions.

 • Closing plenary – Truth telling and truth receiving: Oral testimony and the Yoorrook Justice Commission.
 Commissioners Sue-Anne Hunter, Travis Lovett and Anthony North KC join us to discuss the powerful role of oral testimony at the historic Yoorrook Justice Commission.
 This session will be chaired by National Library of Australia oral history interviewer Nikki Henningham.
 Nikki is currently researching the historical and ongoing injustices experienced by First Peoples in the place now called Victoria.